 Next Step: Start Sharing

-1. Click through to the full article.
-At the top of the article you will see a “Share” option.
+- Click through to the full article.
+At the top of the article, you will see a “Share” option.
 At that point, simply click to share.

-3. Choose whether you’d like to share to your personal or business page.
-Using Facebook as an example, you might see the option to share the message to your own timeline or to your business page.
+- Choose whether you’d like to share to your personal or business page.
+Using Facebook as an example, you might see the option to share the message on your own timeline or to your business page.